Port Stephens Drive, Salamander Bay

-Although the fauna underpass has been installed, it is not currently functional until the exclusion fencing is installed to encourage Koalas through the underpass and prevent them from crossing the road.
-The fence installation is not expected to occur until mid-2023 due to the approval pathways and processes required to allow for the fencing installation.
-Until this time, the current fencing along Horizons Golf Course will remain to provide security to the golf course until the new fauna exclusion fencing is installed.
+Although the fauna underpass has been installed, it's not currently functional until the exclusion fencing is installed to encourage Koalas through the underpass and prevent them from crossing the road.

 Until the fauna exclusion fencing is installed, please be mindful of your speed when driving along Port Stephens Drive and keep an eye out for Port Stephens most well-known animal.

 - Tree and vegetation trimming

 - Koala fencing along both sides of Port Stephens Drive